MohammedJayyab/Associations_Rules/readme.md

 - Apply the Apriori algorithm to identify frequent itemsets and - - generate association rules.
 - Save the rules to `association_rules.pkl`.

+### Step 3: Test Association Rules

+Run the `test_association_rules.py` script to test and predict product combinations:

+`python test_association_rules.py`

+This script will:

+- Load the generated association rules from `association_rules.pkl`.
+- Predict products that are likely to be bought together with a specified product.
+- Print the top rules based on confidence and lift.

 ## 5. Results <a name="results"></a>

 ## 6. License <a name="License"></a>